malond-io/actions/README.md

 # GitHub Actions

-This repository to use workflows in one space.
+This repository for use workflows in one space.